 SuiteScript 2.x Suitelet Script Type

-Suitelets are extensions of the SuiteScript API that allow you to build custom NetSuite pages and backend logic.
-Suitelets are server scripts that operate in a request-response model, and are invoked by HTTP GET or POST requests to system generated URLs.
+Suitelets are extensions of the SuiteScript API that let you build custom NetSuite pages and backend logic.
+Suitelets are server scripts that use a request-response model and respond to HTTP GET or POST requests at system-generated URLs.

 There are two types of Suitelets: